|

 Imagine texting a friend, a parent, a sibling, a spouse instead of Replika.
 Wouldn’t your interaction with them be more valuable than your conversation with this personality?
 Because you’re building on a lifetime of friendship, one that has value after the conversation is over.
 One that can exist in real tangible life.
 One that can actually help you grieve when the AI replacement just isn’t enough.
 One that can give you a hug.

 “One day it will do things for you,” Kyuda said in an interview with Bloomberg, “including keeping you alive.
 You talk to it, and it becomes you.”
-Replacing you is so easy

 This kind of rhetoric from Replika’s founder has to make you wonder if this app was intended as a sort of technological fountain of youth.
 You never have to “die” as long as your personality sticks around to comfort your loved ones after you pass.
 I could even see myself trying to cope with a terminal diagnosis by creating my own Replika to assist family members after I’m gone.